jridgewell/Unlock/README.md

 ## Why?

 Like a many power users, I have two disks in my Macbook Pro.
 My startup volume is on a SSD and all of my home folder is on a second disk drive.
-Lion's FileVault 2 supports unlocking and loading the startup volume, but doesn't support unlocking any other volume until a user has logged in.
-Encrypting my home drive locked me out of my user account, and required me to log in to and out of another user just to log in in as myself.
-This script solves that problem by unlocking Core Storage volumes (e.g., my home disk) before Lion tries to load user data.
+Mac OS X Lion's FileVault 2 supports unlocking and mounting the startup volume, but doesn't support unlocking any other volume until a user has logged in.
+After encrypting my home drive and restarting, I was locked out of my user account and to log in to and out of another user just to log in in as myself.
+This script solves that problem by unlocking Core Storage volumes (e.g., my home disk) without the need for another user account.
+Simply put, it allows me to log in like normal.

 ## Install